dmg9626/dmg9626.github.io/games/holy-tester.md

 ---
 <h3>Description</h3>
 <p>
 The Holy Grail has been shattered into mere fragments, breaking an ancient seal and unleashing minions of hell!
-Each fragment has reformed into its own grail, manifesting the Holy Grail's true power with various abilities.
-The Everfrost Grail lets you throw ice spears at your enemies, while the Mech Grail shoots a wide spread of gears.
+Each fragment has reformed into its own grail, manifesting a sliver of the Holy Grail's true power with various abilities.
+For example, the Everfrost Grail lets you throw ice spears, while the Mech Grail shoots a wide spread of gears at your enemies.
 </p>

 <p>
 You'll need these grails to contend with a variety of fearsome foes.
 The Hellbat darts around the room and spits fireballs, while the Taurush charges at you head-on with a stun attack.
-Choose your grails wisely, as no playthrough is quite the same: explore a randomly-generated dungeon to assemble the shattered Holy Grail!
+Choose your grails wisely, as no playthrough is quite the same.
+Explore a randomly-generated dungeon and gather all fragments to assemble the shattered Holy Grail!
 </p>

 <hr>

 <h3>Background</h3>
 <p>
-This game was developed in our Games Workshop II class as a moderately fleshed out game prototype.
+This game was developed in my Games Workshop II class as a moderately fleshed out game prototype.
 </p>

 <p>